-A, A- : no more than 20 per cent of the class B+, B, B- : no more than 50 per cent of the class than 5 % of the class unless it is required to pass the final exam in order to pass the course.
-This condition should clearly be stated in the respective course outline
+A, A- : no more than 20 per cent of the class B+, B, B- : no more than 50 per cent of the class than 5 % of the class unless it is specified that failing the exam will result in an F grade for the whole course.
+This condition should clearly be stated in the respective course outline.